kristopherjohnson/MenubarCountdown/README.md

 v2.0 (work in progress)

-- Updated for macOS 10.14.4 and newer
+- Updated for macOS 10.14.4 and newer.
-- Code translated to Swift
+- Supports dark mode.
-- When timer is not active, menubar displays small hourglass icon rather than 00:00:00, to conserve menubar space
+- When timer is not active, menubar displays small hourglass icon rather than 00:00:00, to conserve menubar space.
-- Added option to repeat alert sound after timer expiration, until it is acknowledged
+- Added option to repeat alert sound after timer expiration, until it is acknowledged.
-- Added option to blink 00:00:00 in the menu bar after timer expiration, until it is acknowledged
+- Added option to blink 00:00:00 in the menu bar after timer expiration, until it is acknowledged.
+- Added option to show a notification alert in Notification Center.
-- Added Pause menu item
+- Added Pause and Resume menu items.
-- Supports dark mode
+- Translated code to Swift.

 v1.3 (2019/10/21)